-5. Training
+5 Training

-All Disability Sport NI and Live Active NI staff will receive training in relation to the protection of children and young people.
-Staff will be made aware of their role in the protection of children and young people and how to recognise various forms of abuse.
+All Disability Sport NI and Live Active NI staff will receive training in relation to the protection of adults at risk from harm and abuse.
+Staff will be made aware of their role in the safeguarding of adults and how to recognise various forms of abuse.

-Regular volunteers who have unsupervised access to children and young people will also receive training in relation to the protection of children and young people.
-Volunteers will be made aware of their role in the protection of children and young people and how to recognise various forms of abuse.
+Regular volunteers who have unsupervised access to adults at risk from harm and abuse will also receive training in relation to the protection of adults.
+Volunteers will be made aware of their role in the safeguarding of adults and how to recognise various forms of abuse.

-To ensure that children and young people with disabilities are treated with dignity and respect at all times, staff and volunteers will sign a 'Code of Conduct'.
+To ensure that adults at risk from harm and abuse are treated with dignity and respect at all times, staff and volunteers will sign a 'Code of Conduct'.

-6. Staff/Volunteer Guidelines of Good Practice
+6 Staff/Volunteer Guidelines of Good Practice.

-All staff and volunteers should be encouraged to demonstrate exemplary behaviour in order to promote children and young people's welfare and reduce the likelihood of allegations being made.
-The following are common sense practices of how to create a positive culture and environment for all children and young people.
+All staff and volunteers should be encouraged to demonstrate exemplary behaviour in order to reduce the likelihood of allegations being made.
+The following are common sense practices of how to create a positive culture and environment for all adults.